5143 New Media Producer

 Skills: Effective verbal and written communication skills are required.
 Proficiency in server-side scripting languages and advanced flash programming techniques is required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 Effort: Extended periods of time working at a computer workstation are required.
 The position produces and edits visual and auditory web content.

 Other: The scope of the position occasionally requires attendance at evening and weekend activities.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

 1. Envisions and creates a consistent stream of web-ready content in a variety of new media formats such as, but not limited to, podcasts, enhanced podcasts, Flash video and streaming video.

 2. Provides system-wide strategic and operational leadership and direction for use of new media technologies (such as an iTunes U site, Flickr account, and YouTube account) by providing expertise on how these sites and their content can support Missouri State’s mission.

-3. Partners and liaisons with Broadcast Services and other media units to utilize their equipment and expertise in the creation of multimedia productions and collaborates with University Relations to ensure coordination with projects and priorities.
+3. Partners and liaisons with Broadcast Services and other media units to utilize their equipment and expertise in the creation of multimedia productions and collaborates with Marketing and Communications to ensure coordination with projects and priorities.

 4. Provides direction and content generation on other interactive web technologies and environments in or through which Missouri State should be providing content (such as blogs, wikis, Second Life, MySpace and Facebook).